WoyramA/Crowdfunding-ETL/README.md

 An ERD was created and the Table Schema was then used to process the data with SQL.

-Following, the successful processiong of the crowdfunding data, Independent funding then provided a new dataset about the backers which was added to the initial dataset to
+Following, the successful processiong of the crowdfunding data, Independent funding then provided a new dataset (backers_info) about the backers which was added to the initial dataset.
+The new dataset was extracted, transformed and cleaned with Python, into backers table https://github.com/WoyramA/Crowdfunding-ETL/blob/main/backers.csv

 ## Overview